forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **1273.
 Delete Tree Nodes**: Given a tree, Remove every subtree whose sum of values of nodes is zero.
 After doing so, return the number of nodes remaining in the tree.

 From leaves to the root, check each subtree's sum.

+**1277.
+Count Square Submatrices with All Ones**: Given a m * n matrix of ones and zeros, return how many square submatrices have all ones.

+DP. `dp[i,j]` is the side length of the maximum square whose bottom right corner is `matrix[i,j]`.
+Similar to "221.
+Maximal Square".

+**1287.
+Element Appearing More Than 25% In Sorted Array**: Given an integer array **sorted** in non-decreasing order, there is exactly one integer in the array that occurs more than 25% of the time.

+Binary search the "upper bound" and "lower bound" of "critical points": `arr[n*25%]`, `arr[n*50%]`, `arr[n*75%]`.

+**1289.
+Minimum Falling Path Sum II**: Given a square grid of integers arr, a falling path with non-zero shifts is a choice of exactly one element from each row of arr, such that no two elements chosen in adjacent rows are in the same column.
+Return the minimum sum of a falling path with non-zero shifts.

+DP. `dp[j]` is the minimum sum of a falling path with `arr[i][j]` being the chosen element from row `i`.